mrkkrp/markkarpov.com/post/watercolor-equipment.md

 ![My drawing board](/static/img/watercolor-equipment/drawing-board.jpg)

 I paint standing.
 I feel like when I paint sitting I'm more stiff and less free.
-Another consideration is whether you want to keep paper flat or at an angle.
+Another consideration is the angle of the drawing board.
 In the beginning, I started flat by attaching paper to my desk with washi tape, but once I tried to paint at a 30-45° angle there was no going back.
 The paint doesn't tend to form puddles in random places and flows down which is something you can leverage when e.g. painting sky.
 Typically, there are little drops of paint forming but they are obvious and easy to deal with, whereas on the rest of the surface paint gets applied in an optimal way.

 Because of all that, I need a drawing board that can be fixed at different angles and different heights.
 Unfortunately, there is no good solution on